OceanParcels/oceanparcels_website/src/posts/10year-event/index.md

 ## Preliminary schedule:

+- Wednesday 1 October
-- Wednesday 1 October: Workshop, tutorials and/or hackathons (in Utrecht and online)
+  - Workshop, tutorials and/or hackathons (in Utrecht and online)
+- Thursday 2 October
-- Thursday 2 October: Workshop, tutorials and/or hackathons (in Utrecht and online)
+  - Workshop, tutorials and/or hackathons (in Utrecht and online)
+- Friday 3 October
-- Friday 3 October: Scientific conference with presentations from Parcels users (in Utrecht and online)
+  - Scientific conference with presentations from Parcels users (in Utrecht and online)
-- Friday evening 3 October: Party (in Utrecht)
+- Friday evening 3 October
+  - Party (in Utrecht)

 ## Deadlines: